krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 # 6.2 &nbsp; Hash collision

-As mentioned in the previous section, **usually the input space of a hash function is much larger than its output space**, making hash collisions theoretically inevitable.
-For example, if the input space consists of all integers and the output space is the size of the array capacity, multiple integers will inevitably map to the same bucket index.
+The previous section mentioned that, **in most cases, the input space of a hash function is much larger than the output space**, so theoretically, hash collisions are inevitable.
+For example, if the input space is all integers and the output space is the size of the array capacity, then multiple integers will inevitably be mapped to the same bucket index.

-Hash collisions can lead to incorrect query results, severely affecting the usability of hash tables.
-To solve this problem, we expand the hash table whenever a hash collision occurs, until the collision is resolved.
-This method is simple and effective but inefficient due to the extensive data transfer and hash value computation involved in resizing the hash table.
+Hash collisions can lead to incorrect query results, severely impacting the usability of the hash table.
+To address this issue, whenever a hash collision occurs, we perform hash table resizing until the collision disappears.
+This approach is pretty simple, straightforward, and working well.
+However, it appears to be pretty inefficient as the table expansion involves a lot of data migration as well as recalculation of hash code, which are expansive.
 To improve efficiency, we can adopt the following strategies:

-1. Improve the data structure of the hash table, **allowing it to function normally in the event of a hash collision**.
+1. Improve the hash table data structure in a way that **locating target element is still functioning well in the event of a hash collision**.
-2. Only perform resizing when necessary, i.e., when hash collisions are severe.
+2. Expansion is the last resort before it becomes necessary, when severe collisions are observed.

 There are mainly two methods for improving the structure of hash tables: "Separate Chaining" and "Open Addressing".

 ## 6.2.1 &nbsp; Separate chaining

-In the original hash table, each bucket can store only one key-value pair. <u>Separate chaining</u> transforms individual elements into a linked list, with key-value pairs as list nodes, storing all colliding key-value pairs in the same list.
+In the original hash table, each bucket can store only one key-value pair. <u>Separate chaining</u> converts a single element into a linked list, treating key-value pairs as list nodes, storing all colliding key-value pairs in the same linked list.
 Figure 6-5 shows an example of a hash table with separate chaining.

 ![Separate chaining hash table](hash_collision.assets/hash_table_chaining.png){ class="animation-figure" }